 ok now I see: in the browser one must add the SL layer by browsing directly the SL file, not the connection.

-#9 Updated by Salvatore Larosa about 5 years ago
+#9 Updated by Salvatore Larosa almost 7 years ago

 - Category changed from Browser to Data Provider/OGR